jamiephan/node-casclib/README.md

 Installation
 ------------

-node-casclib has been tested on Windows and Linux.
+`@jamiephan/casclib` has been tested on Windows and Linux.
 To install using npm

-    npm install casclib
+    npm install @jamiephan/casclib

 or with yarn

-    yarn add casclib
+    yarn add @jamiephan/casclib

 Usage